Nazmul92/CMPT828-project/README.md

-## FedMax and FedMed: Federated aggregation techniques with adaptime momentum estimation
+## FedMax and FedMed: Federated aggregation techniques with adaptive moment estimation

 In this peoject, I introduced two novel federated aggregation techniques: Federated maximum and federated median and compare their perfomnace with federated averaging (FedAvg).